 This market has settled: RESOLVED

-Will the Reserve Bank of Australia increase the target for the cash rate after the May Meeting?
-Odds: 41.5% YES on Polymarket.
-See live prices and trade this...
+Will the Reserve Bank of Australia increase the target for the cash rate after the June Meeting?
+Odds: 19.5% YES on Polymarket.
+See live prices and trade thi...

 Current Odds